Slapshot (band): Legacy

 By the mid-1980s, Boston's early hardcore movement had largely fizzled out, with many of the original bands such as SSD shifting towards heavy metal.
 Slapshot went on to become one of the driving forces in the resurrection of hardcore in the Boston area.
-Since then, the band have become one of the more prominent hardcore bands to come out of Massachusetts.
-The band alongside their debut album Back on the Map are also credited with making significant contributions to the rise of straight edge ideology in Boston.
+Since then, the band has become one of the more prominent hardcore bands to come out of Massachusetts.
+The band, alongside their debut album Back on the Map, are also credited with making significant contributions to the rise of straight edge ideology in Boston.
 Johnathan R., reviewing for Jankysmooth, stated "I've never seen so much Boston represented in a band."
 Slapshot, along with SSD, In My Eyes and Blood for Blood, have been viewed as essential to the ethos and energy of Boston's hardcore scene.
-The group were also quite influential abroad in countries like Germany, Belgium, and other European countries, where their raw style inspired a wave of late-’80s and ’90s hardcore acts.
-Their popularity abroad often eclipsed their U.S. following, cementing their international legacy.
+The group were also quite influential abroad in European countries such as Germany or Belgium, where their raw style inspired a wave of late-'80s and '90s hardcore acts.
+Their popularity abroad often eclipsed their U.S. following.
 Converge guitarist Kurt Ballou credited Slapshot for opening his eyes to the nationwide spread of hardcore and not just a regional scene, while Wes Eisold of American Nightmare considered Slapshot "mandatory listening" for him getting into hardcore.
 In 1999, a tribute album titled Boston Drops the Gloves was released by TKO Records and features Slapshot covers by 22 Boston area punk bands.